-If HTTP/3 is configured in the automatic pool it will currently attempt an QUIC connection first, then 300ms later, if a QUIC connection is not established, will also attempt to establish a TCP connection.
+When HTTP/3 is attempted, Envoy will currently attempt an QUIC connection first, then 300ms later, if a QUIC connection is not established, will also attempt to establish a TCP connection.
 Whichever handshake succeeds will be used for the initial stream, but if both TCP and QUIC connections are established, QUIC will eventually be preferred.

-Further, HTTP/3 runs over QUIC (which uses UDP) and not over TCP (which HTTP/1 and HTTP/2 use).
+Further as HTTP/3 runs over QUIC (which uses UDP) and not over TCP (which HTTP/1 and HTTP/2 use).
 It is not uncommon for network devices to block UDP traffic, and hence block HTTP/3.
 This means that upstream HTTP/3 connection attempts might be blocked by the network and will fall back to using HTTP/2 or HTTP/1.
-This path is alpha and rapidly undergoing improvements with the goal of having the default behavior result in optimal latency for internet environments, so please be patient and follow along with Envoy release notes to stay aprised of the latest and greatest changes.
+This code path is still considered alpha until it has significant production burn time, but is considered ready for use.

 Happy Eyeballs Support¶